quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

 - For example:
     ![](Images/26.png)
   - Each car has two or more detections with different probabilities.
 This came from some of the grids that thinks that this is the center point of the object.
-- Non-max suppression algorithm:
+- **Non-max suppression algorithm**:
   1. Lets assume that we are targeting one class as an output class.
-  2. Y shape should be `[Pc, bx, by, bh, hw]` Where Pc is the probability if that object occurs.
+  2. Y shape should be `[Pc, bx, by, bh, hw]` where Pc is the probability if that object occurs.
   3. Discard all boxes with `Pc < 0.6`
   4. While there are any remaining boxes:
      1. Pick the box with the largest Pc Output that as a prediction.
-     2. Discard any remaining box with `IoU > 0.5` with that box output in the previous step i.e any box with high overlap(greater than overlap threshold of 0.5).
+     2. Discard any remaining box with `IoU > 0.5` with that box output in the previous step i.e any box with high overlap (greater than overlap threshold of 0.5).
 - If there are multiple classes/object types `c` you want to detect, you should run the Non-max suppression `c` times, once for every output class.

 ### Anchor Boxes